SolraBizna/liso/README.md

 It should work anywhere [Crossterm](https://crates.io/crates/crossterm) does:

 - Windows 7 or later
-- On UNIX, any system with an ANSI-compatible terminal
+- On UNIX, any system with an ANSI-compatible terminal (via crossterm) or a VT52-compatible terminal (via custom support).

 **NOTE: WORK IN PROGRESS!** Not release ready!